 In case you have any money left over, there are also some table games a few feet away from the bar area.
 Whether or not they are open is hit and miss, but I’ve seen both craps and blackjack games operating there, which is sort of fun to play when you’re wet.

 Flamingo Go Pool Hours & Prices

-The Go Pool hours of operation are from 9 AM to 5 PM, seven days a week during season.
+The Go Pool opens at 9 AM, seven days a week during season.

 Use of the pool is free for registered guests of the Flamingo, but only Monday – Friday.
 On Saturday and Sundays, hotel guests pay $11 for entry (after 10 AM).